 while Nu Oph is up and to the left of Mu.

 Coming off the bottom and swinging up to both the right and left are two

 streams of stars that make the divided figure of Serpens, the Serpent.

 The stream to the left is Serpens Cauda, the Serpent's Tail, that to the

-right Serpens Caput, the Serpent's Head, which contains Serpen's
+right Serpens Caput, the Serpent's Head.
+Unukalhai, the brightest star

-the picture, and ends in Alya near Aquila.
+and ends in Alya (Theta Ser), near Aquila.